nnjeim/respond/README.md

 ##### Respond with not authenticated
 ```
-Not authorized reponse.
+Not authenticated reponse.
 The default response status code is 401.

 @return array       withNotAuthenticated($message = null)
 ```